-Sow from seed: all flowers, basil, beans, beetroot, carrots, corn, cucumbers, lettuces, melons, parsnip, pumpkin, radish, zucchini
+Sow from seed: basil, beans, beetroot, carrots, corn, cucumbers, lettuces, parsnip, pumpkin, radish, zucchini

-Plant seedlings: all flowers, basil, capsicum, chilis, cucumbers, corn, eggplant, kūmara, melons, pumpkins, tomatoes, zucchini
+Plant seedlings: basil, capsicum, chilis, cucumbers, corn, eggplant, melons, pumpkins, tomatoes, zucchini

-The heat will be amping up now and water needs to be saved and used wisely.
-In the garden that means keep that mulch piled on!
-This helps to keep the soil damp for the days you can’t water.
+Now that it is summer, the heat will be amping up now and water needs to be saved and used wisely.
+In the garden, mulch helps with this!
+It keeps the soil damp for the days you can’t water.

-For a thirsty plant, you can dig a small container of some sort (that has holes in the bottom, like a seedling pot or an upside down, cut in half plastic bottle), into the soil next to the plant’s roots.
+For a thirsty plant, you can dig a small container of some sort (that has holes in the bottom, like a seedling pot or a cut in half plastic bottle), into the soil next to the plant’s roots.
 Now when you water, the water will go straight to the plant’s roots and avoids water wastage.

 This is great for plants like tomatoes and zucchini that don’t benefit from getting their leaves wet (as warm and wet environments encourage fungal diseases.)

 If you have beans, cucumbers, tomatoes or zucchini ready, pick them promptly to encourage the plant to produce more flowers.

 Garlic planted in autumn or early winter will be ready to harvest soon.
 There’s no exact time to harvest your garlic, it depends on time planted, temperatures, sun hours etc..
 It’s best to check your own garlic and look for the indicators.